GMonkey85/FlowUpEntryTest/README.md

 This repository contains implementation of https://gist.github.com/vmasek/ae519af99cd33210661aa16981ef72c7, hopefully with acceptable behavior.

 ## Build info
-Projects from this repository are targetted to net7.0.
+Projects from this repository are targeted to net7.0.

 ## Implementation notes